 Profit or margin ratio metrics are similar to revenue ratio metrics but add the expense layer to the equation.
 From a financial perspective, these are the metrics of substance.
 The ability to determine the net profit per customer by selling channel, marketing campaign, product category, or a host of external demographic information, allows an organization to double-down in areas where it is already successful and seek to optimize its performance in other areas.

 Many business metrics discussed are closely monitored by the company organizations that have the most significant ability to affect them.
 Monetization operations, however, maintains dominion when a change in the people, process, or technology can benefit the enterprise.

 New monetization is the ability to take a product or service that has been offered in a legacy fashion and create new pricing constructs that allow for recurring or subscription revenue, and it is a vital element of the ATG Monetization Ecosystem™.

 The shift to recurring or subscription revenue has fundamentally altered business models, and it has turned many sales and marketing organizations from hunters to farmers.
 The days of sell it and forget it have given way to the cultivation of long-term customer lifecycles with more frequent and proactive product and service updates.

 New monetization pricing strategies can take many forms including a combination of flat, tiered, or tapered rates.
 Many companies also offer a free version of their services with limited features, restricted usage, or a trial expiration.

-Vendor Management Roadmap
+Manage Vendor Roadmap

 Evaluating vendors’ alignment with the purchasing business’s current and future processes can lead to a vendor management roadmap.
 This tool may guide business decisions about vendor relationships, a critical part of the Monetization Ecosystem™.
 Vendors can be classified into four categories, and each group has a specific purpose and relationship lifecycle with the procuring business.